 This would largely include labor costs and comes into the picture after the system is installed.
-Depending on the size and the system’s complexity, the labor costs vary.
+Depending on the size and the system's complexity, the labor costs vary.
 The workers need to check thermostats, thermometers, and gauges in each line and each unit.
 Other costs include permits, inspection, and fillings.
-The installation company might do filling with the state department and conduct a controlled inspection to verify the installation.
+The installation company might do a filling with the state department and conduct a controlled inspection to verify the installation.
 All these would incur costs and find a place in the proposal.

-Another important aspect to check with the installer is whether they will also perform maintenance to the system.
+Another important aspect to check with the installer is whether they will also perform maintenance on the system.
 Not all installers would take this responsibility, but those who do will make sure they design and install the system in such a way that maintenance can be carried out with ease, thus reducing your maintenance cost.

 There are various cost factors that a business owner needs to consider while installing a commercial HVAC system.
 By understanding the basic HVAC concepts, business owners can make sure that they are getting everything at the right price.

 It is also important to think from a long-term perspective when choosing the brand of equipment and type of system, as this will help with long-term savings.
 And don’t forget to always ask for the breakdown cost to better compare proposals and make an informed decision.